HKNDecal/HKNDecal/session4/README.txt

 Step 4 (optional):

-  Open up server.py in your favorite text editor to examine the code and see where the vulnerability is.
-Discuss with your neighbor possible fixes to this problem.
+  Open up server.py and index.html in your favorite text editor to examine the code to try to see where the vulnerabilities are.
+Discuss with your neighbor possible fixes to these problems.

 -------- Setup Complete ---------

+----- Demos: -----

 Demo 1: Cross-Site-Scripting Vulnerabilities